augustss/verse-semantics/Book/docs/12_types.md

 ## The Comparable Type and Equality

 The `comparable` type represents a special subset of types that support equality comparison.
-Not all types in Verse can be compared for equality - this is a deliberate design choice that prevents meaningless comparisons and ensures that equality has well-defined semantics.
+Not all types can be compared for equality - this is a deliberate design choice that prevents meaningless comparisons and ensures that equality has well-defined semantics.

 A type is comparable if its values can be meaningfully tested for equality.
 The basic scalar types are all comparable: `int`, `float`, `rational`, `logic`, `char`, and `char32`.
 Compound types are comparable if all their components are comparable.
 This means arrays of integers are comparable, tuples of floats and strings are comparable, and maps with comparable keys and values are comparable.